paquettm/420-302-VA_A25/ASSIGNMENTS/Assignment2_Python_Basic_Review.md

+---
+title: 'Assignment 2: Python Basic Review Coding Assignment'
+description: 'Assignment 2: Python Basic Review Coding Assignment'
+sidebar:
+  label: 'Assignment 2: Python Basic Review Coding Assignment'
+  order: 2
+---

-# Python Basic Review Coding Assignment
+# Assignment 2: Python Basic Review Coding Assignment

 This assignment is designed according to the structure, topics, and skills introduced in the W3Schools Python tutorial (https://www.w3schools.com/python/).
 For each question, you must complete a small but important part of the code, focusing on the correct use of structures such as sequence, branching, and repetition.